21 Best Things To Do In Hell's Kitchen Neighborhood, NYC - Karta.com

 In this guide, I’ll walk you through some of the top things to do in Hell's Kitchen, a place where modernity and history coexist beautifully, and where each block has its own story.

-1. Discovering Maritime Marvels at the Intrepid Sea, Air & Space Museum
+1. Intrepid Sea, Air & Space Museum

 Location: Pier 86, W 46th St & 12th Ave, New York, NY 10036